robseb/rsyocto/README.md

 ### Can I use *rsyocto* with my own FPGA Configuration?

 Yes, the build system enables to bring a custom *Intel Quartus Prime* *Intel Cyclone V-* or *Intel Arria 10 SX-* FPGA project to a bootable image with *rsyocto* installed.
-The *u-boot* will the write FPGA Configuration of the *Intel Quartus Prime* FPGA project to the FPGA Fabric.
-Please follow the instructions of this guide: "[**Designing of custom *rsyoto* versions** with your content and FPGA project](https://github.com/robseb/rsyocto/blob/rsYocto-1.042/doc/guides/7_customVersions.md)
+The *u-boot* will write the FPGA Configuration of the *Intel Quartus Prime* FPGA project to the FPGA Fabric.
+Please follow the instructions of this guide: "[**Designing of custom *rsyoto* versions** with your content and FPGA project](https://github.com/robseb/rsyocto/blob/rsYocto-1.042/doc/guides/7_customVersions.md)"

 ### Can I use *rsyocto* with a non-supported board?